 The first step to resolving a problem is to talk to the business or supplier.

 If that is not successful, you may be able to file a complaint with the Consumer Investigations Unit.

-As an alternative, if you are otherwise unsuccessful in resolving the problem and have suffered a loss because of an unfair practice, you can start an action against the supplier in the Court of Queen’s Bench.
+As an alternative, if you are otherwise unsuccessful in resolving the problem and have suffered a loss because of an unfair practice, you can start an action against the supplier in the Court of King’s Bench.